pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 2. Interrupt-driven
 3. DMA.

-I. Programmed I/O:
+I. Programmed I/O
 * The CPU executes every instructions for an I/O operation.
 * The CPU must continuously Poll or check, the status of a device to see if it is ready to transfer data.

 II.
-Interrupt-driven I/O:
+Interrupt-driven I/O
 - The CPU issues a command & then moves on the other tasks.
 - When the I/O device ready to transfer data, it sends an interrupt signal to the CPU.

 III.
-D.M.A:
+D.M.A
 - Refers to ++Direct Memory Access++
 - A dedicated DMA Controller handles the transfer of data ++between devices & memory, by passing the CPU entirely for the transfer itself.++
 - This is the most efficient method for large data transfers, as it frees up the CPU to focus on other tasks while the data is being moved.